hattiza/scrumble/README.md

   * FCC Legacy Python. finished.
 Closes [PR#3](https://github.com/hattiza/scrumble/issues/3)
   * AI for Everyone, week 2.
 * **Today:**
+  * FCC: Learn String Manipulation by Building a Cipher, Completed
+  * FCC: Learn How to Work with Numbers and Strings by Implementing the Luhn Algorithm, Completed
+  * FCC: Learn Lambda Functions by Building an Expense Tracker, Completed
+  * FCC: Learn Python List Comprehension By Building a Case Converter Program
+* **Blockers:** none, but had some issues with headphones and thus changed the study plan

+##### [23-DEC-2023]

+* **Yesterday:**
+  * FCC: Learn String Manipulation by Building a Cipher, Completed
+  * FCC: Learn How to Work with Numbers and Strings by Implementing the Luhn Algorithm, Completed
+  * FCC: Learn Lambda Functions by Building an Expense Tracker, Completed
+  * FCC: Learn Python List Comprehension By Building a Case Converter Program
+* **Today:**
   * UD Python, lesson 6.
 Scripting 14-33/33
   * UD Python, lesson 7.
 OOP 1-10/31
   * FCC: College Algebra with Python: Learn Ratios and Proportions
-* **Blockers:**

-##### [23-DEC-2023]

-* **Yesterday:**
-* **Today:**
+  * FCC: Learn Regular Expressions by Building a Password Generator, Not started
+  * FCC: Learn Algorithm Design by Building a Shortest Path Algorithm
 * **Blockers:**

 ##### [24-DEC-2023]